 Student loan refinancing is kind of like buying a car.
 If you just stop by one dealership, you probably are not going to get the best deal.
 If you look around, you could end up saving a bundle of money.

-3. Putting federal loans into a private loan
+3. Refinancing federal loans into a private loan

 The decision to refinance your federal loans with a private lender is a risky choice.
-It can be a great decision, but it can also be a really bad one.
+It can be a great decision, but it can also be a terrible one.

 4. Going all in when it isn’t necessary